-In response to the need for organised schooling for the boys of Bloemfontein, the Diocesan Grammar School which was to develop into Saint Andrew’s was founded by Bishop Edward Twells on 16 November 1863.
-Mr George Clegg was the first Headmaster.
-The original school room still stands in St George’s Street and is known as the Old Raadsaal, a national monument.
-Just before the outbreak of the Anglo-Boer war the school was due to move to a building on the site of the current Oranje Meisieskool.
-This move never took place as the school was closed when the war broke out and the building was requisitioned as a military hospital.
+Shortly before the outbreak of the Anglo-Boer war, the school was due to move to a building on the site of the current Oranje Meisieskool.
+The move, though, never took place as the school was closed when the war broke out and the building was requisitioned as a military hospital.

-St Andrew’s School has been providing educational opportunities for boys from different faiths and cultural traditions who reside in Bloemfontein and the Free State for 151 years.
-The school caters for boys from the age of 3 years old (enrolled in the school’s own pre-school) to the age of 18 years.
+St Andrew’s School has been providing educational opportunities for boys from different faiths and cultural traditions who reside in Bloemfontein, the Free State, the other provinces of South Africa and beyond the borders of the country for well over a century-and-a-half.
+It caters for boys from the age of three (enrolled in the Little Saints pre-primary school) to the age of 18 years.